 What is the Average IQ Score by Age?

-There isn’t any firm data on average IQ by age available on the internet.
-However, we found some information on IQ scores of certain age groups from reliable sources.
+There isn’t any firm data on average IQ by age available online.
+However, we found some information on IQ scores of specific age groups from reliable sources.
 Here is the breakdown of the average IQ score by age:

 Age Group | Average IQ Score |